Peter Mancina

-Peter Anthony Mancina (December 2, 1981) is a Research Associate at the University of Oxford Centre for Criminology and review editor of the Border Criminologies blog.
+Peter Anthony Mancina is a Research Associate at the University of Oxford Centre for Criminology and review editor of the Border Criminologies blog.
 He is an American cultural and political anthropologist, ethnographer, historian, writer, and labor union researcher who writes about sanctuary city politics, immigration, governmental power, policy, social movements, and culture.

 Biography

 Mancina holds a Bachelor of Arts degree in Political Economy and Social Movements from The Evergreen State College, as well as a Master of Arts degree and a Ph.D in Anthropology from Vanderbilt University in Nashville, Tennessee, United States.
 Mancina is a former United States National Science Foundation grantee and Wenner-Gren Foundation grantee.
 From 2013-2017, Mancina was a Researcher for Service Employees International Union Local 1021 in San Francisco.
 In 2018 he became a Research Associate at the University of Oxford Center for Criminology and review editor for the Border Criminologies blog.
 Mancina is also well known for his social media activism to intervene in the public debate on sanctuary cities and regularly provides news and analysis on the topic to a Twitter following of over 25,000.

-Originally from Kansas City, Kansas, United States, Mancina lives in Budapest, Hungary, with his partner Zina Bozzay, a musician and composer, and their two daughters.
+In the Fall of 2019, Mancina was a Fellow at the Swedish Collegium for Advanced Study in Uppsala, Sweden.